Thiyaanes/ArchiveMind-Transforming-Documents-into-Structured-Knowledge/README.md

-# ArchiveMind - Transforming Documents into Structured Knowledge
+# ArchiveMind-Transforming Documents into Structured Knowledge

 ArchiveMind is an open-source multilingual document digitization and structuring pipeline that transforms books, legacy-language PDFs and scanned documents into structured JSON data for AI model training, RAG systems, digital libraries, search platforms and intelligent applications.